jan3dev/aqua-test-scripts/smoke_test.md

 ##  MARKETPLACE
+- [ ] Verify price feeds for marketplace cards show
 - [ ] Test Meld flow
 - [ ] Test Beaver Bitcoin shows if Region is CA
 - [ ] Test Pocket Bitcoin shows if Region is Europe (not all but most EU countries)
+- [ ] Test BTC Direct shows if Region is Europe (not all but most EU countries)

 ## VPN + BAD/NO NETWORK CONDITIONS